BubbleOKAN: A Physics-Informed Interpretable Neural Operator for High-Frequency Bubble Dynamics: Results and Discussion

 \subsection{Bubble Dynamics Governed by the K-M Equation with Single Initial Radius}

-Compared with the R-P equation, the K-M equation incorporates the compressibility of the liquid, providing a more accurate description of bubble dynamics, especially for high amplitude oscillations.
-This section focuses on the model’s ability to learn such complex patterns.
+Compared with the R–P equation, the K–M equation incorporates liquid compressibility, providing a more accurate description of bubble dynamics, particularly under high-amplitude oscillations.
+This section focuses on the model’s ability to learn such complex behavior.